 A professional genealogist will know where to find the records.
 They can visit archives if need be and use tips and tricks that they have acquired to easily find the information that is needed.

 They have the resources and tools!

-Genealogy software programs, charts, forms and other resources and tools make genealogy so much easier.
-Remember I mentioned hand drawn charts.
-Programs makes this task much easier.
+Genealogy software programs, charts, forms, and other resources and tools make genealogy so much easier.
+Programs make this task much easier.

-A professional genealogist will have all of these resources and tools at their disposal, making the job much quicker.
+A professional genealogist will have all of these resources and tools at their disposal.
+And all this makes the job much quicker for them.

 You may not have time!

 You may have the desire to learn about your ancestry but you may not have the time.
-You may have a full time job, a family and other commitments which may take your time away from researching who your ancestors were.
+Having a full-time job, a family, or other commitments may take your time away from researching who your ancestors were.

-Hiring someone to do the work for you will definitely be a good option for you.
+Hiring someone to do the work for you will be a good option for you.